Erling Folkvord: Parliament

-In 1994 Folkvord criticised the Labour Government for exporting weapons to Turkey, which at that time was engaged in a civil war against the Kurdish people.
+In 1994, Folkvord criticised the Labour Government for exporting weapons to Turkey, which at that time was engaged in a civil war against the Kurdish people.
 He claimed it violated a parliamentary decision made in 1959 which said that the government would not distribute, or export, weapons to countries involved in a civil war.
 Folkvord earned the support of the Socialist Left, the Centre Party and the Christian Democratic Party who all sought to end weapon exports to Turkey.
-The Conservative Party supported the Labour Party's decision however, with the then party leader Jan Petersen claiming that the Kurdish liberators were "terrorists".
+The Conservative Party supported the Labour Party's decision, with the then party leader Jan Petersen claiming that the Kurdish liberators were "terrorists".
 According to Arbeiderbladet the Norwegian Government had sold 99 million kr worth of weapons to the Turkish Government in 1989 alone.
 Folkvord sent a letter to Bjørn Tore Godal, the then Minister of Foreign Affairs, and asked if the Norwegian Government had gotten the approval of the parliament's Standing Committee on Foreign Affairs and Defence to sell weapons to Turkey.
-In a 1967 decree it became illegal to sell weapons to civil war torned countries, and Folkvord believed that Norway should stopp selling weapons to a country which he considered to be embroiled by civil war.
+In a 1967 decree, it became illegal to sell weapons to civil war-torn countries, and Folkvord believed that Norway should stop selling weapons to a country which he considered to be embroiled in civil war.

-On 1 September 1995 Folkvord was arrested by Turkish law enforcement in the Kurdish city of Diyarbakir.
-The Turkish Government said the main reason was his visit to an illegal Kurdish peace festival.
-That very same day he was flown to Ankara, and later Istanbul and the following day he was delivered back to Norway.
+On 1 September 1995, Folkvord was arrested by Turkish law enforcement in the Kurdish city of Diyarbakir.
+The Turkish Government said the main reason for his visit was to attend an illegal Kurdish peace festival.
+That very same day he was flown to Ankara, and later Istanbul, and he was delivered back to Norway the following day.
 Nicolas Rea, a member of the British House of Lords, took a picture of Folkvord during the event.
 It was claimed that the picture showed Folkvord being beaten by Turkish officials and that the picture was in-turn burnt by the Turkish police when they saw Rea had a camera.